 All Topic (and other TopicDescription extension interfaces), Publisher, Subscriber, and DomainParticipant operations shall be reentrant with the exception that close may not be called on a given object concurrently with any other call of any method on that object or on any contained object.

-All Bootstrap and DomainParticipantFactory operations shall be reentrant with the exception that DomainParticipantFactory.close may not be called on a given object concurrently with any other call of any method on that object or on any contained object.
+All ServiceEnvironment and DomainParticipantFactory operations shall be reentrant with the exception that DomainParticipantFactory.close may not be called on a given object concurrently with any other call of any method on that object or on any contained object.

 All WaitSet and Condition (including Condition extension interfaces) operations shall be reentrant with the exception that their close methods may not be called on a given object concurrently with any other call of any method on that object.